Big Picture School Counseling Center

 Parents: Please make an appointment with your student’s school counselor to avoid scheduling conflicts and to ensure you will have the time you need to address your concerns, questions, etc. Please note unavoidable interruptions and emergencies may occur during your scheduled time, though every attempt will be made to avoid rescheduling your appointment.

 Your Well-Being is Important to Us!
-For information and resources on self-care and where ask for help, go to BSD’s Mental Health Resources for Students and Families webpage.
+For information and resources on self-care and where ask for help, go to BSD Mental Health Resources for Students and Families or BSD Mental Health Services.

 Please contact the 24 hour Crisis Line for immediate, free and confidential support: